stefanprodan/swarm-gcp-faas/README.md

 $ terraform init
 ```

-Before running the project you'll have to create a service account key.
+Before running the project you'll have to create a GCP service account key.
 Go to _Google Cloud Platform -> API Manager -> Credentials -> Create Credentials -> Service account key_ and
 chose JSON as key type.
-Rename the file to `account.json` and put it the project root next to `main.tf`.
+Rename the file to `account.json` and put it in the project root next to `main.tf`.
 Add your SSH key under _Compute Engine -> Metadata -> SSH Keys_.

 ### Usage